Sphereon-SDK/blockchain-proof-sdk/javascript/README.md

 var api = new BlockchainProof.ConfigurationApi()

-var request = new BlockchainProof.CreateConfiguration(); // {CreateConfiguration} Create a new Proof of Existence context using the provided entity settings
+var request = new BlockchainProof.CreateConfigurationRequest(); // {CreateConfigurationRequest} Create a new Proof of Existence context using the provided entity settings

 var callback = function(error, data, response) {